 Research and Clinical Trials

-CAR T-Cell Immunotherapy for Solid Tumors (STRIvE)
+CAR T-Cell Immunotherapy Clinical Trials for Solid Tumors

-Our doctors and researchers are leaders in developing chimeric antigen receptor (CAR) T-cell immunotherapies to treat children and young adults with relapsed or refractory solid tumors who are not likely to survive with standard treatments.
+Seattle Children’s doctors and researchers are leaders in developing investigational chimeric antigen receptor (CAR) T-cell immunotherapies for children and young adults with relapsed or refractory solid tumors.

-Immunotherapy is an experimental new cancer treatment that uses the immune system to fight disease.
-Read more about how T-cell immunotherapy works.
+T-cell immunotherapy is an experimental cancer treatment that stimulates the immune system to fight disease.

-• Seattle Children’s is testing CAR T-cell therapy in children and young adults with relapsed or refractory solid tumors who are not likely to survive with standard treatments.
+Seattle Children’s is testing CAR T-cell therapy in children and young adults with relapsed or refractory solid tumors who are not likely to survive with standard treatments.

 The study began in August 2018 and is currently enrolling patients.